daleysoftware/codeeval/README.md

 Versions unless otherwise stated:

-* Python: 3.3 for EASY, 2.7 for MODERATE & HARD (to be converted to 3.3)
+* Python: 3.3 for EASY and MODERATE, 2.7 for HARD (to be converted to 3.3)
 * Java: 1.7
 * G++: 4.7 (C++ 11)